 Living in the state of Michigan can be challenging for most car buyers.
-The extremely terrible roads, short but amazing summers, and dreadful long winters most Michiganders are limited to choosing one vehicle to drive throughout the year.
-But there is one vehicle, that I personally believe might be that greatest all-around vehicle for those looking for performance, comfort and all-weather capability.
+With the extremely terrible roads, short but amazing summers, and dreadful long winters most Michiganders are limited to choosing one vehicle to drive throughout the year.
+But there is one vehicle, that I personally believe might be the greatest all-around vehicle for those looking for performance, comfort, and all-weather capability.
 That vehicle was the Dodge Charger R/T AWD (all-wheel drive).

 The reason Dodge killed off the Charger R/T AWD model after the 2014 model year, is because of poor sales or so they say.
 They said that only 10% of the all-wheel-drive cars produced were HEMI V8 powered models.
 However, I would challenge them on that since half of the Charger models sold in Michigan are V8 all-wheel-drive models from prior to the 2015 model year.
 I have seen a ton of vehicles around the roads of Southeastern Michigan.

 While Dodge does not offer the package to consumers anymore, they do however offer a Charger Pursuit HEMI V8 powered all-wheel-drive option for law enforcement agencies.
 This package uses the old 5-speed automatic from the R/T all-wheel-drive cars from the 2014 model year, instead of the current ZF-sourced TorqueFlite 8-speed automatics.

 As an owner of two of the first-generation Dodge Durango models, I was used to the truck-like capability of the Durango to plow through the heavy Michigan snow while I relied on another car for driving in the better weather of the spring, summer, and autumn season.
 So I started looking at vehicles that would best suit me for one solid vehicle that I knew would handle all my needs.
 That vehicle was a 2014 Dodge Charger R/T Plus AWD Sport.